Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate

 Note that you can create a hyperlink (Tools, Hyperlink) to another document (.WPD, .DOC, etc.) or to a macro (.WCM).

-If you first create a one-line macro using the AppExecute() command, you can then create a hyperlink to that particular macro.
-When the link is clicked, the macro will play, opening the file in the program that is associated with the file type (e.g., .PDF will open with Adobe Reader or whichever program normally opens a PDF on your system).
+If you first create a simple macro using the AppExecute() command, you can then create a hyperlink to that particular macro.
+(See "How to create hyperlinks (hypertext links) in WordPerfect" and particularly Footnote 1 there.)
+When the link is clicked the macro will play, opening the file in the program that is associated (in Windows) with the file type (e.g., a file with a .PDF extension will open with Adobe Reader or whichever program normally opens a PDF on your system).

-For example, create a macro (you can simply copy the code below into WordPerfect), something like this:
+Create a one-line macro (you can simply copy the code below into WordPerfect), something like this (the entire command should be on one line):

 AppExecute("C:\Documents and Settings\Barry\Desktop\Test document.pdf")